Sleep Medicine Examination – Requirements and Application for Somnologists

 Examination Grant

-Six travel grants will be awarded to support accepted examinees.
+Six grants will be awarded to support accepted examinees.
 Interest in this should be indicated on the same online application form for the examination during the application period.
 More details on the grant conditions and requirements can be found here.

 Contact